-Glial cells assist in the repair of injured nervesJanuary 28th, 2013 in Neuroscience /
+Glial cells assist in the repair of injured nervesJanuary 28, 2013 in Medicine & Health / Neuroscience

 When a nerve is damaged, glial cells produce the protein neuregulin1 and thereby promote the regeneration of nerve tissue.

 Unlike the brain and spinal cord, the peripheral nervous system has an astonishing capacity for regeneration following injury.
 Researchers at the Max Planck Institute of Experimental Medicine in Göttingen have discovered that, following nerve damage, peripheral glial cells produce the growth factor neuregulin1, which makes an important contribution to the regeneration of damaged nerves.

 From their cell bodies to their terminals in muscle or skin, neuronal extensions or axons in the peripheral nervous system are surrounded along their entire length by glial cells.
 These cells, which are known as Schwann cells, envelop the axons with an insulating sheath called myelin, which enables the rapid transmission of electrical impulses.
 Following injury to a peripheral nerve, the damaged axons degenerate.
 After a few weeks, however, they regenerate and are then recovered with myelin by the Schwann cells.
 For thus far unexplained reasons, however, the Schwann cells do not manage to regenerate the myelin sheaths completely.
 Thus the function of damaged nerves often remains permanently impaired and certain muscles remain paralysed in affected patients.